Olympia Mare (Bandcamp)

 It is difficult to put into words.
 It is true that nowadays I mostly gravitate towards deceptively simple music, picking up quiet vibes instead of loud riffs.
 No wonder then Olympia Mare found their way to me.
 Their songs are as far away from complexity as possible, beautifully naive in their lack of pretentiousness.
 They sing of everything and nothing really, they play as friends invited over to not surprise anyone but the host of the party that is all in their head.
 With the risk of sounding a tad too nostalgic, one possible explanation for my devoted attachment to Olympia Mare is the way they remind me of how I got to where I am right now.

 Again, it is hard to explain.
 When one relies on their feelings to describe something being objective becomes impossible, and so to me Olympia Mare is trains and subways and buses and all the cities I lived in and walked through.
-It is nights spent chatting with long-distance friends on a fragile internet connection, the Greenwich meridian and breakfasts on tiny tables in tiny apartments, furniture that does not exist anymore, pubs out of old churches, parks where everything seemed possible and beaches where little made sense, people on stage screaming at me screaming back at them, buying tea with not enough experience to understand the difference among tea leaves and not really caring too much about it, political thoughts I cannot put my finger on, relatives that are no more and habits that never leave, an old man younger than his son and a young woman that I want to be young forever, waving hands and a wedding dress, a book of love and loving books.
+It is nights spent chatting with long-distance friends on a fragile internet connection, the Greenwich meridian and breakfasts on tiny tables in tiny apartments, furniture that does not exist any more, pubs out of old churches, parks where everything seemed possible and beaches where little made sense, people on stage screaming at me screaming back at them, buying tea with not enough experience to understand the difference among tea leaves and not really caring too much about it, political thoughts I cannot put my finger on, relatives that are no more and habits that never leave, an old man younger than his son and a young woman that I want to be young forever, waving hands and a wedding dress, a book of love and loving books.
 All of this and the only laugh I care for in between.

 When music overwhelms me like this I know that I have a record I will hold dear for a long, long time.
 And even if it is all so relative I am absolutely convinced of it.